 The HELP loan limit will increase to $104,440 for most students, and $150,000 for students studying medicine, dentistry and veterinary science courses (from 1 January 2019).

-The HELP loan limit will include ALL study loans, and will be called the 'combined HELP loan limit' (from 1 January 2020).
+The HELP loan limit will include FEE-HELP, VET Student Loans, VET FEE-HELP and HECS-HELP, and will be called the 'combined HELP loan limit' (from 1 January 2020).

 A person's HELP balance will be renewable.
 This means that if you reach the limit, you can make repayments on your HELP debt and access HELP until you reach the limit again (repayments starting from the 2019-20 income year will top up a person's HELP balance).